Cloud7050/js-lumitransfer/README.md

 - Quizzes that randomly order their questions & answers
 - Quizzes that are simply long

-**Currently only supports fill-in-blanks questions.** MRQ support almost done.
-MCQ support may come too.
+**Currently supports fill-in-blanks questions & MRQs.** MCQ support may come soon.

 ⚠️ Strictly not to be used for academic dishonesty!